openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 .. note:: The **Randomization** setting serves a different purpose from "problem randomization".
-The **Randomization** setting affects how numeric values are randomized within a single problem and requires the inclusion of a Python script.
+The **Randomization** setting affects how numeric values or multiple choice options are randomized within a single problem.
  Problem randomization offers different problems or problem versions to different learners.
 For more information, see :ref:`Problem Randomization`.

-For problems that include a Python script to generate numbers randomly, this setting specifies how frequently the values in the problem change: each time a different learner accesses the problem, each time a single learner tries to answer the problem, both, or never.
+For numerical input problems that include a Python script to generate numbers randomly, or multiple choice problems that are set up to shuffle answers, this setting specifies when problem appearance changes.

-.. note:: This setting should only be set to an option other than **Never** for problems that are configured to do random number generation.
+.. note:: This setting should only be set to an option other than **Never** for problems that are configured to do random number generation or shuffle multiple choice answers.

-For example, in this problem, the highlighted values change each time a learner submits an answer to the problem.
+For example, in this problem, the highlighted values change every time a learner selects **Check** for this problem.

 .. image:: ../../../shared/images/Rerandomize.png
  :alt: An image of the same problem shown twice, with color highlighting on